Fire in Hood River burns home, prompts evacuations

-HOOD RIVER, Ore. — A fire burning just west of Hood River's city limits has burned one home to the ground and prompted the evacuation of a hotel and homes to the west of the fire, police say.
+HOOD RIVER, Ore. — A fire burning just west of Hood River's city limits burned one home to the ground and prompted the evacuation of a hotel and homes to the west of the fire on Sunday morning, police say.

 Hood River firefighters were called out to a burning home at 11:44 p.m.
 Saturday night along Westcliff Drive.
 Crews quickly evacuated the burning home and the nearby Westcliff Lodge, which was filled to capacity with 120 guests.